We aim to recruit and train students whose ambition and curiosity cannot be satisfied by a traditional disciplinary

 - Electives – beyond the common requirements, each student will develop an individual program of study in consultation with their advisors and committee to master a range of disciplinary knowledge, skills and research methods.

 To promote interdisciplinarity as the core of the program’s identity, each student’s program of study and dissertation research will be guided by two advisors from distinct areas of research and scholarship.
 We encourage prospective students to identify different areas of study and contact potential advisors prior to applying.
 You can check out potential faculty advisors on our Faculty page.

-All students admitted for Fall 2018 will be fully supported for their first year of study.
-It is our expectation that all students making satisfactory progress toward completion will be fully funded for the duration of their studies.
-We will help you secure this funding through a variety of sources including fellowships, teaching assistantships, research assistantships, and faculty grants.
+It is our expectation that all students making satisfactory progress in the program will be fully funded for the duration of their studies.
+We will help you secure this funding through a variety of sources including faculty research grants, fellowships, teaching assistantships or other sources.